 I'm not a gambling man, or at least that's what I thought.
 I've been to the casino a couple of times and played around with $60 in total before realizing it wasn't terribly exciting.
 I've bought a few lottery tickets, but am obviously not rolling in cash so it's safe to say I didn't win.
 However, in a more true reflection of my personality, I'm horribly addicted to a specific kind of gambling: entrepreneurialism.
 And yes, that is totally a word, despite what the red squiggly spell check is saying right now.

 I live for the thrill of looking out to a world full of potential opportunities, experimenting with a new venture in hopes of creating a profitable career which fits who I am and what I value in life, on my own terms.
 To continually challenge my creativity, intellect and interpersonal skills is what keeps me sane.
 Don't get me wrong, employment can be quite pleasurable and challenging, I'm not knocking it.
 The whole regular paycheque and clearly defined scope of work takes a huge load of stress off my shoulders.
-But if you know me well you'll know that I don't last very long in these environments.
-When working for someone else I'm like a kid with A.D.D. sitting in class; fidgeting and dying to go outside and play in the tree.
+But if you know me well you'll know that I don't last very long in the typical 9-to-5 environment.
+When working under rigid conditions, doing the same thing every day, I'm like a kid with A.D.D. sitting in class; fidgeting and dying to go outside and play in the tree.
 The world is my tree, I must climb it!

 Okay Grant, we get it, you write one of these posts like seriously every few months, what's the occasion this time?
 Fine!
 Geeze, relax a little, I was getting to that part!